rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 ## Manage Repositories

 The **Repositories** page lists your Helm repositories.
 These include traditional Helm endpoints which have an index.yaml, and Git repositories that are cloned and point to a specific branch.
 To use custom charts, add your repository here.
-Once added, you can access custom charts in the **Charts** page, listed under the name of the repository.
+After you add a repository, you can access custom charts in the **Charts** page, listed under the name of the repository.

 To access the **Repositories** page, select **Repositories** from the left nevigation menu.